-A few months ago, we told you about the plight of baby seals along the coast of the Western Cape in South Africa.
+A number of months ago, we told you about the plight of baby seals along the coast of the Western Cape in South Africa.
 Mother seals were giving birth and abandoning their young, leaving them starving and orphaned, some only days old, in desperate need of sustenance and critical care.
 The Hout Bay Seal Rescue Centre takes in these orphaned, sick or injured pups, nursing them back to health until they’re strong enough to return to the ocean where they belong.
 They reached out to us for help and thanks to your support, we were able to supply enough vital nutrition to feed 25 seal pups for two months.
 We are thrilled to report that many of the seals are thriving, and some have even been released back into the ocean.
 We will continue to support this incredibly hardworking organization which has helped to bring countless seals back from the brink of death.
 Read more.

 South Africa – Calvinia

 Network for Animals has been helping to support the needy animals of rural farming town, Calvinia, since last year, when we learned of the plight of hundreds of starving, neglected and abused animals here.
 Through our continued support and the dedicated team in Calvinia, we are helping to improve the situation by providing food, medical care and a vital sterilization program.
 Incredibly, we have managed to sterilize 91% of the pet population in the area – a huge achievement, and the most effective way to reduce the incidence of animal neglect, abuse and disease.
 Well done to our team in Calvinia!

 South Africa – Bonnievale